 RenaissanceRe Upsilon Diversified Fund ("Upsilon Diversified") is a segregated account of RenaissanceRe Upsilon Fund Ltd., ("Upsilon Fund"), an exempted company incorporated in Bermuda and registered as a segregated accounts company and a Class A Professional Fund, and provides a fund structure through which investors can invest in reinsurance risk managed by the Company, which includes investments in Upsilon RFO and Medici.
 The Company concluded that Upsilon Diversified meets the definition of a VIE as the voting rights are not proportional with the obligations to absorb losses and rights to receive residual returns.
 The Company evaluated its relationship with Upsilon Diversified and concluded it is not the primary beneficiary of Upsilon Diversified, as it does not have the obligation to absorb expected losses and the right to receive expected benefits that could be significant to Upsilon Diversified, in accordance with the accounting guidance.
 As a result, the Company does not consolidate the financial position or results of operations of Upsilon Diversified.
 Upsilon Diversified meets the definition of an investment company in accordance with accounting guidance, and accordingly, is required to account for all of its investments, including its investments in Upsilon RFO and Medici, at fair value.
 The Company does not have, has not previously had, and does not expect to have, a material investment in Upsilon Diversified.
-In addition, the Company has not provided financial or other support to Upsilon Diversified that it was not contractually required to provide.
+In addition, the Company expects its absolute and relative ownership in Upsilon Diversified to remain minimal.
+Other than its current equity investment in Upsilon Diversified, the Company has not provided financial or other support to Upsilon Diversified that it was not contractually required to provide.
 The total assets of Upsilon Diversified principally reflect its investment in Upsilon RFO.